onyxring/orcsCharacter/README.md

 ### A PC by any other name...

 "PC" isn't a very unique name in RPGs and the chance for collision with one of your own variable names is high.
 It's not a problem.
-Just copy the content of the `pc` variable before you assign it in your own code:
+Just copy the content of the `pc` variable before you reassign it in your own code:

 ```
  	var _myPlayerCharacter = pc;